hugos0910/Bag_of_Words_and_Popcorn/README.md

   * LR - 0.95920
   * MNB - 0.93831

 As we can see, the ensemble performed only slightly better than the individual algorithms.
 I attempted to train an SVM classifier by reducing features to 60,000, but that still took too long and I had to stop the script.
+The score obtained from using the ensemble method will put me at rank 82 out of 579 participants, if the competition is still active.